 2. If applicable, determine the need for IRB, IACUC or IBC approval.
 Research compliance is important and should be obtained, or at least submitted, prior to applying for an OSR Research Grant.
 Research funds cannot be awarded until final compliance approval has been submitted to OSR (if approved, please indicate the protocol number on your application).
 If your project includes flying Unmanned Aircraft Systems (i.e., drones), please be aware that Appalachian has a process to get permission to fly them on campus.
 If you are flying them off campus, it is important to make sure you are aware of FAA laws and North Carolina requirements about the use of UAS.

 3. Submit the Office of Student Research Grant Application Form.
 Make sure you do not exceed the character count for each field - your application has NOT been received by OSR unless you get an emailed confirmation after clicking submit.
-The application link will close at 11:59 pm on the 15th of each deadine date (July and August for summer, September, October, November for Fall and February, March, April for Spring) and re-open at 11:59 pm on the 17th of that month.
+The application link will close at 11:59 pm on the 15th of each deadine date and re-open on the 18th of that month.

-The summer deadlines for all OSR Research Grant applications are the 15th of July and August (with award notification made by the end of the month).
+Fall deadlines: September, October and November.
+Spring deadlines: February , March and April.
+Summer deadlines: July and August.
 We must have both your complete grant application and online Faculty Recommendation Form.
-There is NO December, January, May or June call for proposals.
+There is NO December, January, May or June call for research grant proposals.

 Guidelines for Grant Funds